geco-nhm/nin-qgis-plugin/nin_qgis_plugin/README.md

 1. open QGIS
 2. download and install **'nin-qgis-plugin'** in QGIS > Plugins > Manage and Install Plugins > searching for "Natur i Norge"
-3. pick the relevant NiN Type system, mapping scale, file location and background maps for the QGIS project
+3. pick the relevant NiN Type system, mapping scale, coordinate system, file location and background maps for the QGIS project
-4. click "Load Geopackage and adapt project"
+4. click "Lag geopackage-fil og forbered prosjekt" (eng.
+"Load Geopackage and adapt project")

 #### this creates all the necessary files for mapping in QGIS and adapts the QGIS environment with the following:
 - all layers from the geopackage are loaded containing necessary tables with the NiN type-system